-Dogswest Limited Registration (this means she cannot be shown or bred from but is eligible to compete in all other disciplines including herding, agility, obedience, etc.)
+Dogswest Limited Registration (this means they cannot be shown or bred from but are eligible to compete in all other disciplines including herding, agility, obedience, etc.)

 Microchip